KawarthaFruitMap/Map/README.md

 Kawartha Fruit Tree Map

 This map is a project created by Fleming College GIS Students (2021) Korey Hayes, Riley Sweeney and Navjot Kaur Sodhi.
-The project was created for the CKL Poverty Roundtable and Haliburton County.
+The project was created for the Kawartha Lakes and Haliburton Communities.

 Using Leaflet JS Library (https://leafletjs.com/), and KoboToolbox (https://www.kobotoolbox.org/) we created an open-source and completely free mapping application.
 This application allows public users to add edible plant locations located on PUBLIC property to a kobotoolbox form.
 These locations are actively uploaded to the leaflet map featuring many plugin widgets.